ricebear-org/ricebear-org.github.io/discord.md

 - AutoDelete-ricebear.
 In some text channels, unpinned messages are deleted after a period of time.

-- owo.
-This is a 3rd-party bot not hosted by ricebear.
-This bot is exclusive to the osu organization, but will be kicked from the server soon.

 - Roleypoly.
 This is a 3rd-party bot not hosted by ricebear.
 Along with Red v3, it also manages self roles.

+- Mudae/Mudaemaid.
+This is a 3rd-party bot not hosted by ricebear.
+Its main function is a gacha game, accessable by members with Mudae Gacha Access.

 Before requesting a separate bot to join the guild, try looking for an [equivalent cog on cogboard.red](https://cogboard.red/t/approved-repositories/210).